 ABSTRACT

-In cancer research, background models for mutation rates have been extensively calibrated in coding regions, leading to the discovery of many driver genes, mutated more than expected.
-Noncoding regions are also associated with disease; however, background models for them have not been investigated in much detail.
+In cancer research, background models for mutation rates have been extensively calibrated in coding regions, leading to the identification of many driver genes, mutated more than expected.
+Noncoding regions are also associated with disease; however, background models for them have not been investigated in as much detail.
 This is partially due to limited noncoding functional annotation.
 Also, great mutation heterogeneity and potential correlations between neighboring sites give rise to substantial overdispersion in mutation count, resulting in problematic background rate estimation.
 Here, we address these issues with a new computational framework called LARVA.
-It integrates a comprehensive set of noncoding functional elements, modeling their mutation count with a beta-binomial distribution to handle overdispersion.
-Moreover, LARVA uses regional genomic features such as replication timing to better estimate local mutation rates and mutational enrichments.
+It integrates variants with a comprehensive set of noncoding functional elements, modeling elements’ mutation counts with a beta-binomial distribution to handle overdispersion.
+Moreover, LARVA uses regional genomic features such as replication timing to better estimate local mutation rates and mutational hotspots.
 We demonstrate LARVA’s effectiveness on 760 cancer genomes, showing that it identifies well-known noncoding drivers, such as the TERT promoter.
 Furthermore, LARVA highlights several novel highly mutated regulatory sites that could potentially be noncoding drivers.
-We make LARVA available as a software tool, and release our results, including all highly mutated annotations, as an online resource (larva.gersteinlab.org).
+We make LARVA available as a software tool, and release our highly mutated annotations as an online resource (larva.gersteinlab.org).

 INTRODUCTION